Types of Soundproofing products

 Irrespective of which adhesion method is used, a gap of about 4mm should be left between the edge of the boards and the wall, which is then filled with a visco-elastic adhesive such as Multibond to eliminate the possibility of flanking sound happening there.

 After you have installed our sound absorption products, tape over the joints and tile as normal.

-For more information on our SoundBoard get in touch with us through our contact page or speak to one of our helpful team members on 01634 835290.
+For more information on our SoundBoard, or any of our sound absorption products, get in touch with us through our contact page or speak to one of our helpful team members on 01634 835290.